Trojden I of Masovia: Life

 The aggressive policy pursued by king Ladislaus (who wanted to reunite all the territories of Poland and Masovia) were a threat for Trojden I and his brothers, especially when Ladislaus attacked and plundered the city of Płock as a punishment for the alliance of the youngest Masovian Duke, Wenceslaus with the Teutonic Order.
 On 2 January 1326, Trojden I and his brothers concluded an agreement with the Teutonic Order at Brodnica, which led to a short conflict with Poland and its ally Lithuania.

 In the following years, Trojden I together with his brothers tried to maneuver between the Kingdom of Poland and the Teutonic Order.
 For instance, in 1329 the Dukes of Masovia supported Poland militarily, while in 1334 they already appeared as allies of the Grand Master of the Teutonic Order.

 In 1339, Trojden I was once again in league with the Kingdom of Poland, ruled at the time by Casimir III the Great.
 Evidence of this was his testimony during the Polish-Teutonic trial for the seizure of land from the Piast dynasty.
 For unknown reasons, Trojden didn't personally attend the trial, but sent Chancellor Gunther as his representative.

 In 1340, his eldest son Bolesław (Yuri II) was poisoned by his Ruthenian subjects.
 Trojden I waived his right to succeed his son in exchange for a large sum of money paid to him by Casimir III.

 Trojden I died on 13 March 1341 and is buried in the Dominican monastery in Warka, now destroyed.
 In 1859, his remains were transferred to the Church of Our Lady of Carmel in Warka, thanks to the initiative of Piotr Wysocki, as manifestation of growing Polish nationalism.

 Marriage and issue

-Around 1309/10, Trojden I married with Maria (bef.
-1293 - 11 January 1341), daughter of Yuri I, King of Halych-Volhynia.
-They had four children:
+Around 1309/1310, Trojden I married Maria (bef.
+1293 – 11 January 1341), daughter of Yuri I, King of Halych-Volhynia.
+They are traditionally said to have had four children: